 Palermo street food: A finger licking guide!

-Home 9 Food guides 9 Palermo street food: A finger licking guide!
+Home 9 Food Guides 9 Palermo street food: A finger licking guide!

 Understanding Palermo without delving into the street food scene is like eating french fries without mayo, simply impossible.
 The smell, the flavors, the local vendors screaming to entice locals and tourists alike; food is omnipresent whether you decide to indulge or not.
 Nothing is more representative of the city’s spirit than Palermo’s street food, this guide will run you through the must-tries!